JetBrains/intellij-sdk-docs/reference_guide/multiple_carets.md

 If those handlers need to support multiple carets, they will need to implement that explicitly.

 [`EditorModificationUtil`](upsource:///platform/platform-api/src/com/intellij/openapi/editor/EditorModificationUtil.java).
-_typeInStringAtCaretHonorMultipleCarets_ utility method is available to do the most common task in this case — inserting the same text into all caret positions and/or moving all carets relatively to their current position.
+`typeInStringAtCaretHonorMultipleCarets()` method is available to do the most common task in this case — inserting the same text into all caret positions and/or moving all carets relatively to their current position.
 Examples of its usage:

 *  [`TypedAction`](upsource:///platform/platform-api/src/com/intellij/openapi/editor/actionSystem/TypedAction.java).